To supplement the boot disk, you can attach

 to master, primary worker, and secondary worker nodes in your cluster.
 Local

-each local SSD is fixed, but you can attach multiple local SSDs to
+size of each local SSD is fixed, but you can attach multiple local SSDs to

 increase SSD storage (see